gideonMCove/u4_lesson_django_REST_API/README.md

 > Read more about
 > [ Serializers in the documentation](https://www.django-rest-framework.org/api-guide/serializers/)

-And, a bit more on [Serializers in Python](https://machinelearningmastery.com/a-gentle-introduction-to-serialization-for-python/)if you are interested
+And, a bit more on [Serializers in Python](https://machinelearningmastery.com/a-gentle-introduction-to-serialization-for-python/) if you are interested
 In this case, we want all of the fields from the Artist model in our serializer, so we will include all of them in our `fields` tuple.